HenryAmm/tictactutorial/README.md

     iv) Call either the comp_turn or player_turn method depending on the result of the 'coin toss'

-10) The win_check method is a little unwieldy.
+10) The *win_check* method is a little unwieldy.

   Divide the method into 2 new methods: 1 to check for a win, and 1 to announce the win.

-##AI Challenge
-###This challenge requires extra thought and may require some online research
-into Ruby methods.

- Design an AI for the game to make the computer a little smarter?
+##AI Challenge - Design an AI for the game to make the computer a little smarter.
+###This challenge requires extra thought and may require some online research into Ruby methods.

  The AI should check for the best move rather than making a random move.
 The decisions should be: